artarazavi/wikiracing/README.md

     - Update search to go both forward and backward:
         - Forward search based on links.
         - Backward search based on links-here.
+        - Give forward search and reverse search their own task queues so they dont swamp each other.
         - Search to see if there is any intersections in pages found from both forward and reversed search upon discovery of new links.
         - If intersection found build a solution path from the intersection points traversed paths.
     - Add in tests for new algorithm.
     - Test all weird edge cases.
     - Update README.
+    - Add in ability to specify Spacy file version and location